SSWConsulting/SSW.Rules.Content/rules/do-you-present-project-proposals-as-lots-of-little-releases-rather-than-one-big-price/rule.md

 ---
+seoDescription: "Present project proposals as a series of smaller releases, making it easier for clients to commit and reducing the risk of delayed decisions."
 type: rule
 archivedreason:
 title: Do you present project proposals as lots of little releases rather than one big price?